An interview with Carey Strom, M.D. FASGE.

 LW: What is so dangerous about them?

-CS: Polyps can become cancerous.
+CS: Polyps are dangerous because they can become cancerous.
 Benign polyps are precursors of cancer.

 LW: If someone has a benign polyp, will they get cancer in the future?

 CS: That is NOT true.
 It means that the patient has to be followed a little more carefully.
-Depending on the size, the number and cell type, a colonoscopy should be performed anywhere from 1 to 5 years.
-It would be unusual to have a colonoscopyevery year, but it can happen.
-It is more common to have it every 3-5 years, under the aforementioned circumstances.
+Depending on the size, the number, and cell type, a colonoscopy should be performed anywhere from one to five years.
+It would be unusual to have a colonoscopy every year, but it can happen.
+It is more common to have it every three to five years, under the aforementioned circumstances.